nette/tokenizer/readme.md

 So what the `parse()` method does?
 It iterates over the tokens and searches for `@` which is the symbol annotations start with.
 Calling `nextToken()` moves the cursor to the next token.
 Method `isCurrent()` checks if the current token at the cursor is the given type.
 Then, if the `@` is found, the `parse()` method calls `parseAnnotation()` which expects the annotations to be in a very speficic format.

-First, using the method `joinUntil()`, the iterator keeps moving the cursor and appending the tokens values to the buffer until it finds token of required type, then stops and returns the buffer output.
+First, using the method `joinUntil()`, the stream keeps moving the cursor and appending the tokens values to the buffer until it finds token of required type, then stops and returns the buffer output.
 Because there is only one token of type `T_STRING` at that given position and it's `'name'`, there will be value `'name'` in variable `$name`.

 Method `nextUntil()` is similar like `joinUntil()` but it has no buffer.
 It only moves the cursor until it finds the token.
 So this call simply skips all the whitespaces after annotation name.